Dynamics of finite inhomogeneous particle systems with exclusion interaction: Introduction

 Many aspects of interacting particle systems and their links to (finite and infinite) queueing networks are well understood, with much attention on systems of infinitely many particles.
 The exclusion and zero-range processes were introduced in a fundamental paper of Spitzer~\cite{spitzer}.
 The earliest explicit mention of the link between the exclusion process and Jackson's results for queueing networks that we have seen is by Kipnis~\cite[p.~399]{kipnis}, in the case of homogeneous rates, where the connection to the zero-range process is also given; see also~\cite{andjel,bfl,fpv}.
 Versions of these connections have facilitated much subsequent progress.
 For example, connections between variations on the totally asymmetric exclusion processes (TASEP), in which particles can only move to the right, and tandem queueing networks, in which customers are routed through a sequence of queues in series, are explored in~\cite{sepp,fm,kpsCMP}.
 Other relevant work includes~\cite{arratia,khmelev,srinivasan}.
 Aspects of exclusion systems on $\Z$ with finitely many particles have been studied in the symmetric case~\cite{andjel2013}, and in totally asymmetric systems with different jump rates~\cite{rs}; exclusion interaction on finite lattice segments has also been studied~(see e.g.~\cite{cw}).

 The authors are not aware of previous work on the decomposition into stable sub-systems of finite exclusion systems on $\Z$, with general nearest-neighbour transition rates.
 While the connection between the exclusion process and Jackson networks is well known, we have not seen the important work of Goodman and Massey~\cite{GM84} interpreted in the exclusion context before.
+In the queueing context, the results of~\cite{GM84} characterize systems in which some but not all queues are stable; this phenomenon has subsequently become known in the queueing literature as `partial stability'~\cite{afsw,bjl,avra}.
+Our main result can thus be seen as a classification of partial stability for finite exclusion systems.

+Yet another interpretation of $\eta$ is as a random walk on the orthant~$\ZP^N$ with boundary reflections.
+For $N \in \{1,2\}$, there are exhaustive criteria for classifying stability of such walks (see e.g.~\cite{FMM,fim}) in terms of readily accessible quantities (first and second moments of increments).
+For $N \in \{ 3, 4\}$ the generic classification is available, but requires precise knowledge of quantities which are hard to compute, namely stationary distributions for lower-dimensional projections~\cite{FMM,ignatyuk}.
+For $N \geq 5$, additional complexity arising from the structure of high-dimensional dynamical systems means that the generic case is intractable~\cite{gamarnik}.
+In the present paper, we demonstrate that the dynamics of the particle system admits a complete, and explicit, stability description for any $N$, demonstrating the special place of these models in the general theory.